 Glowforges are huge.
 I didn’t relize how big it was until it arrived on my front step.
-To give you an idea of how big it is, fold a yoga mat in half.
+To give you an idea of how big it is, fold a yoga mat in half and that is the base of your Glowforge.
 No kidding. it is that big.

 Silhouette’s are much smaller.
 I can easily pick mine up and move it.
 I could fit four in the space that my Glowforge takes up.